-Aggregation ("CCA") customers, 10 and return of balances recorded to LGBA of \$(91.084) million including FF&U; ^{11,12} and associated with the tree mortality related procurement costs.
-14
+Aggregation ("CCA") customers, 11-and return of balances recorded to LGBA of \$(91.084) million including FF&U: 12,1314 and

-- 5. 2021 SONGS Unit 1 Offsite Fuel Storage Revenue Requirement of \$1.060 million (\$1.073 million including FF&U) for the recovery of costs associated with the spent fuel storage costs.13 - 6.
-2021 TMNBC Revenue Requirement as set forth in the Testimony of Khoang T.

-Ngo and confidentiality declaration attached thereto for recovery of costs
+- 5. 2021 SONGS Unit 1 Offsite Fuel Storage Revenue Requirement of \$1.060 million (\$1.073 million including FF&U) for the recovery of costs associated with the spent fuel storage costs; and: 15 - 6.
+2021 TMNBC Revenue Requirement as set forth in the Testimony of Khoang T. Ngo and confidentiality declaration attached thereto for recovery of costs associated with the tree mortality related procurement costs.
+16